Jiaozi (Chinese Dumplings)

 Instructions

-- In a large bowl, combine the ground pork, shrimp, napa cabbage, green onions, ginger, garlic, soy sauce, sesame oil, salt, and pepper.
-Mix well.
+- In a large bowl, combine the ground pork, chopped shrimp, napa cabbage, green onions, minced ginger, minced garlic, soy sauce, sesame oil, salt, and black pepper.
+Mix well until the ingredients are thoroughly combined.

-- Place a small spoonful of the filling in the center of a wonton wrapper.
-Moisten the edges of the wrapper with water.
+- Take a wonton wrapper and place a small spoonful of the filling in the center.
+Moisten the edges of the wrapper with a little water using your fingertip.

-- Fold the wrapper in half to form a half-moon shape, then pinch the edges together to seal.
-Repeat with the remaining wrappers and filling.
+- Fold the wrapper in half to form a half-moon shape, then pinch the edges together to seal tightly.
+Make sure there are no air pockets.
+Repeat this process with the remaining wrappers and filling.

-- To steam the jiaozi, place them in a steamer basket lined with parchment paper.
-Steam for 10-12 minutes, or until cooked through.
+- To steam the jiaozi, prepare a steamer basket lined with parchment paper.
+Arrange the dumplings in a single layer, making sure they don’t touch each other.
+Steam for 10-12 minutes, or until they are cooked through and the filling is hot.

 - To pan-fry the jiaozi, heat vegetable oil in a large skillet over medium heat.
-Place the jiaozi in the skillet and cook for 2-3 minutes, or until the bottoms are golden brown.
+Once hot, add the jiaozi in a single layer and cook for 2-3 minutes, or until the bottoms are golden brown.

-- Add water to the skillet, cover, and cook for an additional 5-6 minutes, or until the jiaozi are cooked through and the water has evaporated.
+- Add water to the skillet, cover it, and cook for an additional 5-6 minutes, or until the jiaozi are cooked through and the water has evaporated.
+Remove the lid and let them crisp for another minute if desired.

 Dietary Information